 In terms of time and money, this understanding of project costs allows the organization to make an informed decision as to whether they want to dedicate the necessary resources to a project.
-A decision not to proceed with a project is just as much a successful outcome for a project manager as a decision to proceed.
-It means that the organization has been spared the expenditure of resources on a project that they might otherwise have prematurely terminated, resulting in associated sunk costs.
+A decision not to proceed with a project is as successful an outcome for a project manager as a decision to proceed.
+It means that the organization has been spared the expenditure of resourcing a project that might otherwise have proceeded, only to be prematurely terminated when the costs blow out, resulting in associated sunk costs.